mastraa/COMPFAT/README.rst

 Database data:
 for R value:
 if one row is valid for more than one R value you have two row with the first and the last R for R<-1 you see a row for R=-1 and one for R=-99 infinite it's like 99/-99

+R finding:
+If wanted R is not available in group there are two case: there is the material group with R=-1 and you can apply Haigh method there is a group with casual R so we consider that sa-sm curve is rect, we find m and q.
+Now Haigh method use Haigh formula
+R method use the intersection of R_curve and Haigh sa-sm diagram to find smax, using applied sm we can find sa for our case. (at the moment not available)

 GUI features